bbatsov/emacsredux/_posts/2021-07-27-gnu-elpa-devel-package-repository.md

 ---

-[GNU ELPA](https://elpa.gnu.org/) is one of the most well-known package repositories for Emacs (and the only one enabled by default).
-Recently I learned there's also a GNU ELPA repository for pre-release versions of the ELPA packages called `elpa-devel`/`gnu-devel`.
+[GNU ELPA](https://elpa.gnu.org/) is one of the most well-known package repositories for Emacs (and the only one enabled by default).[^1] Recently I learned there's also a GNU ELPA repository for pre-release versions of the ELPA packages called `elpa-devel`/`gnu-devel`.
 You can add it to your Emacs config like this if you want to install the development version of some package (e.g. for test purposes